adisakshya/custom-scheduler/README.md

 ## Overview

-All notifications generated are stored in the PostgreSQL notifications-database by the [event-service](https://github.com/adisakshya/event-service) with all the information required to send the notification to the client.
 The notification-scheduler is a lambda-function that is invoked using a cloud-watch schedule that triggers every 1 minute.

+- All notifications created by the clients are stored in the PostgreSQL notifications-database by the [event-service](https://github.com/adisakshya/event-service) with all the information required to send the notification to the client.
-When invoked, the scheduler retrieves the notification from the notification-database that are to be delivered in the next minute and forward them to the notification-sns-topic as notificaton-messages.
-The notification-sqs-queue subscribed to the notification-sns-topic recieves the notification-message as soon as it is published to the sns-topic.
-The [notification-service](https://github.com/adisakshya/notification-service) is continuously polling the notification-sqs-queue and send the incoming notification to the clients.
+- When the notification-scheduler is invoked it retrieves the notification from the notification-database that are to be delivered in the next minute and forward them to the notification-sns-topic as notificaton-messages.
+- The notification-sqs-queue subscribed to the notification-sns-topic recieves the notification-message as soon as it is published to the sns-topic.
+- The [notification-service](https://github.com/adisakshya/notification-service) continuously polls the notification-sqs-queue and send the incoming notification to the clients.

 ## Operating Instructions